RohitMLProjects/ML_Interface_Project_Template/README.md

 |   |-- templates
 ```

+Key components:
+- `.gitignore`: Specify files and directories to be ignored by version control.
+- `app.py`: Main application file.
+- `machine_learning_module`: Folder for machine learning-related modules.
+- `static`: Static files such as scripts and styles.
+- `templates`: HTML templates.

 ## Usage

-Provide examples or instructions on how to use your project.
-Include any important details, configurations, or commands.
+Provide examples and instructions on how to use your project.
+Include important details, configurations, or commands.

-## Contributing

-Explain how people can contribute to your project.
-Include guidelines for reporting issues, making enhancements, and submitting pull requests.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-Mention and thank any contributors, libraries, or resources that inspired or helped your project.